Strategic planning

 How does it work?

-Our licensed six step planning process ties directly to our financially predictive Pyramid of Organizational DevelopmentTM*.
-It includes an in-depth market and product competitive assessment utilizing our Pyramid of Strategy DevelopmentSM as well as a current organizational assessment using our licensed organizational effectiveness surveys.
+Our six-step planning process ties directly to our financially predictive Fractal Flywheel of Organizational DevelopmentSM.
+It includes an in-depth market and product competitive assessment utilizing our Fractal Flywheel of Strategy DevelopmentSM as well as a current organizational review/assessment using our organizational development surveys.
 We also work with you and your team to create white board drawings/sketches to clearly define who you are, where you're going and how you’re different.

-From there we create seven to eight priority objectives focused on developing the key “building blocks” or key result areas (“KRAs”) in our licensed Pyramid of Organizational DevelopmentTM* to ensure you execute on your Business FoundationSM and proactively minimize, if not eliminate, any growing pains in your organization.
+From there we create seven to eight priority objectives focused on developing the key integrated factors or key result areas (“KRAs”) in our Fractal Flywheel of Organizational DevelopmentSM to ensure you execute on your Business FoundationSM and proactively minimize, if not eliminate, any Changing PainsSM in your organization.

 An objective is a clearly defined area of focus that defines your company’s strategy as well as the key work to be done in that area.